-1. No hats, caps, hoods or any other headwear may be worn in any school building.

-2. No low cut clothing (neck or underarm) male or female.
+- No hats, caps, hoods or any other headwear may be worn in any school building. - No low cut clothing (neck or underarm) male or female.
 Sundresses and shirts that are backless or have spaghetti straps are not allowed.
 No one-shoulder or off shoulder blouses or tops.
 Undergarments on males or females may not show.
-Male shirts must have sleeves.

-3. No clothing that exposes bare midriffs, bellybuttons, such as short shirts or low cut pants/skirts.

-4. High School/Junior High - No piercings deemed distracting will be allowed.

-5. House shoes, shower shoes, and pajamas are not permitted.

-6. No excessive or disruptive makeup.

-7. No obscene language or symbols, provocative pictures, advertising of tobacco, alcohol, or drugs on clothing, backpacks, book covers, jewelry, or anywhere on campus or school related activities.

-8. No racially related symbols, emblems, pictures, words, or slogans.

-9. Tattoos on High School students deemed inappropriate by administration must be covered by clothing.
+Male shirts must have sleeves. - No clothing that exposes bare midriffs, bellybuttons, such as short shirts or low cut pants/skirts - High School No piercings deemed distracting will be allowed. - Junior High No facial, mouth, or body piercing of any type is allowed, except for ears.
+These items must be removed and may not be covered with a band aid or similar type of covering.
+(Prohibited items include items such as nose rings, eyebrow rings, tongue rings, lip rings, gauges, placers, bars, nose or facial studs, etc.). - House shoes, shower shoes, and pajamas are not permitted. - No excessive or disruptive makeup. - No obscene language or symbols, provocative pictures, advertising of tobacco, alcohol, or drugs on clothing, backpacks, book covers, jewelry, or anywhere on campus or school related activities. - No racially related symbols, emblems, pictures, words, or slogans. - Tattoos on High School students deemed inappropriate by administration must be covered by clothing.

 Junior High, Intermediate, and Elementary students are not allowed to have a visible tattoo.

-10. Hair, including facial hair, must be neat, clean, and well groomed.
-No unnatural hair color, or hair style that is disruptive, such as Mohawks, half-shaved heads, etc. Hair should not cover the eyes.

-11. All clothing must be appropriately sized and fit at the natural waist.
-No excessively loose 52 clothing that results in "sagging" and showing of any undergarments or skin.

-12. No dark glasses. (unless prescribed by a physician for indoor use.)

-13. No see-through, provocative, or excessively tight clothing i.e. spandex tights, shorts, or slacks are allowed.
-Excessively tight dresses, skirts, or pants are not permitted.

-14. No excessively torn clothing i.e. jeans or shirts that show underwear or skin/body parts above the knee.

-15. No clothing worn in a manner for which it was not intended such as backwards, inside out, etc.

-16. No accessory, clothing article, bandana, do-rag, etc. deemed gang related.
+- Hair, including facial hair, must be neat, clean, and well groomed.
+No unnatural hair color, or hair style that is disruptive, such as Mohawks, half-shaved heads, etc. Hair should not cover the eyes. - All clothing must be appropriately sized and fit at the natural waist.
+No excessively loose clothing that results in "sagging" and showing of any undergarments or skin. - No dark glasses. (unless prescribed by a physician for indoor use.) - No see-through, provocative, or excessively tight clothing i.e. spandex tights, shorts, or slacks are allowed.
+Excessively tight dresses, skirts, or pants are not permitted. - No excessively torn clothing i.e. jeans or shirts that show underwear or skin/body parts above the knee.
+(No holes above the knee.) - No clothing worn in a manner for which it was not intended such as backwards, inside out, etc. - No accessory, clothing article, bandana, do-rag, etc. deemed gang related. - Shorts, dresses, and skirts must not be shorter than 4 inches above the knee. - Students must wear appropriate undergarments - No excessively long belts, wallet chains, oversized chains, or dog collars.

-- 17. Shorts, dresses, and skirts must not be shorter than 4 inches above the knee. - 18.
-Students must wear appropriate undergarments - 19.
-No excessively long belts, wallet chains, oversized chains, or dog collars. - 20.
-The school district discourages the wearing of expensive jewelry and other apparel and is not responsible for lost or stolen items.
+• The school district discourages the wearing of expensive jewelry and other apparel and is not responsible for lost or stolen items.